Abortion Rights Campaign: March for Choice

-The Abortion Rights Campaign's most visible event is the annual March for Choice, normally held on the Global Day of Action for Safe and Legal Access to Abortion.
-The March is organised by ARC and attended by the public, as well as various national abortion rights groups, including trade unions such as Unite, Mandate, Teachers Union of Ireland, National Union of Journalists and Union of Students in Ireland, political parties including Labour, Solidarity–People Before Profit, and the Social Democrats, and international groups such as Catholics for Choice.
+The Abortion Rights Campaign's annual March for Choice is normally held on the Global Day of Action for Safe and Legal Access to Abortion.
+The March for Choice is organized by ARC, attended by the public, various national abortion rights groups, trade unions such as Unite, Mandate, Teachers' Union of Ireland, National Union of Journalists and Union of Students in Ireland, political parties including Labour, Solidarity–People Before Profit, and the Social Democrats, and international groups such as Catholics for Choice.

 The most recent March for Choice was held on 29 September 2018, the first since the vote to repeal the Eighth Amendment.
 The theme was 'Free Safe Legal', the slogan of ARC, and was chosen to "show [their] support for stigma-free abortion access for anyone who wants or needs one, regardless of their financial or legal status".

-Speakers included ARC co-conveners Sarah Monaghan and Denise O'Toole, Zanele Sibindi of Movement of Asylum Seekers in Ireland, Evie Nevin of Disabled People for Choice and Emma Campbell and Kellie O'Dowd from the Belfast-based Alliance for Choice.
+Speakers included ARC co-conveners Sarah Monaghan and Denise O'Toole, Zanele Sibindi of Movement of Asylum Seekers in Ireland, Evie Nevin of Disabled People for Choice, and Emma Campbell and Kellie O'Dowd from the Belfast-based Alliance for Choice.

-The 2017 March for Choice was held on 30 September and over 40,000 people took part.
+The 2017 March for Choice was held on 30 September, and over 40,000 people took part.
 The rally at the march's conclusion was addressed by Bernadette Devlin McAliskey.
 Additional "sympathy marches" were held in 20 cities around the world, including London, Sydney and Nicosia.